zakfisher/edm-podcasts/readme.md

   	bower install
   	gulp watch

+That will handle the builds, to run a local server run `node app/server`

 Note: There is currently a bug in gulp-watch which causes it to crash adding new directories to the watch path.
 If this happens, you just need to fire it up again with `gulp watch`

 ###Building HTML5 chrome app